deniskirbaba/java-course/README.md

 Write a program that implements the object model according to the following description of the domain.

-Despription of the subject area:
+Description of the subject area:

 The faint strokes of the oars were heard closer and closer.
 A small bell rang.
 Moomin-mom rushed to the ramp.
 She saw how the Moomin-troll dropped the oar into the water, turning the boat around.
 In confusion, he tried to row the second oar, but the boat circled in one place.
 In the stern sat a small, thin Hemuliha with a kind face and shouting something, but what exactly - no one could understand.